a4my/my-cheatsheets/react-FCC.md

 There are many other different ways you can compose components with React.

 Component composition is one of React's powerful features.
-When you work with React, it is important to start thinking about your user interface in terms of components like the App example in above.
+When you work with React, it is important to start thinking about your user interface in terms of components like the `App` example above.
 You break down your UI into its basic building blocks, and those pieces become the components.
 This helps to separate the code responsible for the UI from the code responsible for handling your application logic.
 It can greatly simplify the development and maintenance of complex projects.

 ```js
 const TypesOfFruit = () => {